hawkrives/junqi/doc/Objeq-Reference.md

     lastName == 'Beck' and phoneNumber select phoneNumber

+### Grouper Step
+A 'Group By' is used to group the Working Set into independent groups that will be operated upon atomically by any subsequent groupings, sorts, or aggregations.

+    group by lastName

-### Collator
+### Collator Step
-A Collator is used to sort the Working Set based on a list of provided sort criteria.
-A Collator must be placed after a Predicate and can appear before or after a Selector.
-The order of the Collator and Selector is important because it determines whether or not the sorting is executed against the Selector results.
+An 'Order By' is used to sort the Working Set based on a list of provided sort criteria.
 This Query sorts the results by the lastName Property in Ascending Order followed by the firstName property in Descending Order, returning a generated set of Arrays as the Result Set.

     order by lastName, firstName desc -> [ lastName + ', ' + firstName ]

-### Aggregator
+### Aggregator Step
 In theory, an Aggregator yields a single Item Result Set based on the Items in the Working Set.
 We say 'in theory' because there is no strict requirement that the result be a single Item.
-The Aggregator consists of a set of functions that are registered as objeq Library Extensions.
+The Aggregator consists of a set of functions that are registered as junqi Library Extensions.

 As an example, this will register an Extension called 'avg' for calculating average values:

-    junqi.registerExtension('avg', function _avg(ctx, value) {
+    junqi.registerExtension('avg', function (ctx, value) {
       if ( Array.isArray(value) ) {
         if ( value.length === 0 ) return 0;
         for ( var i = 0, r = 0, l = value.length; i < l; r += value[i++] );